The Top 10 SaaS Metrics of 2021 with Benchmarks

 CAC Payback Period = Average CAC per customer / Average ARR per customer

-This metric is so crucial to your acquisition strategy because it helps you measure risk.
+This SaaS metric is so crucial to your acquisition strategy because it helps you measure risk.
 When you determine how long it takes for customers to pay off the costs associated with them, you can plan your finances and forecast your company’s future.

-And if you’re wondering how long it should take for this to happen, the rule of thumb is a CAC Payback Period of 12 months.
-According to OpenView’s benchmark report, CAC payback Period hovers around 10 months for SaaS companies with lower ARR scales, and edges up to 15 months for higher ARR companies.
-Read more about CAC Payback Period in the Metric Stack Newsletter.
+According to OpenView’s SaaS benchmark report, CAC payback Period hovers around 10 months for SaaS companies with lower ARR scales, and edges up to 15 months for higher ARR companies.

 DAU/MAU Ratio is a fascinating metric that compares daily active users of an app to its monthly active users.
 Disclaimer, the definition of “active” users varies wildly from company to company and across industries.

-But here you have a metric that can essentially tell you how often users come back to your product, helping you understand the stickiness of your app.
+But here, you have a metric that can essentially tell you how often users come back to your product, helping you understand the stickiness of your app.
 Yet another disclaimer: this might be irrelevant to your business case if daily usage is not the normal frequency of usage of your app.

 DAU/MAU Ratio = Daily Active Users / Monthly Active Users